-Try on meditation, a gratitude practice, or just socializing with friends to help reduce your stress levels in an effort to reduce your likelihood of developing hypothyroidism.
+Try on meditation, a gratitude practice, or just socializing with friends to help reduce your stress levels to reduce your likelihood of developing hypothyroidism.

-Cigarette smoke contains Thiocyanate which disrupts iodine uptake by your thyroid.
-Iodine is one of the nutrients that provides the building blocks of thyroid hormones, so if the body is not getting as much of it as it needs, it can block the production of thyroid hormones.
-Talk to your doctor about quitting - we hear it’s not an easy feat!
+Cigarette smoke contains Thiocyanate, which disrupts iodine uptake by your thyroid.
+Iodine is one of the nutrients that provide the building blocks of thyroid hormones, so if the body is not getting as much of it as it needs, it can block the production of thyroid hormones.
+Talk to your doctor about quitting - we hear it's not an easy feat!

-Regular physical activity improves your cardiovascular health which allows more blood and oxygen to get to the body.
-Movement is important to increase your energy levels, deepen your sleep, improve your mood, and boost your metabolism.
+Regular physical activity improves your cardiovascular health, which allows more blood and oxygen to get to the body.
+Movement is helpful to increase your energy levels, deepen your sleep, improve your mood, and boost your metabolism.

 To keep your stress at bay, consider low-impact activities.
-Long distance runs and spin class may spike your cortisol levels, put stress on your body, and inhibit the conversion of storage hormone Thyroxine (T4) to the active hormone Triiodothyronine (T3).
+Long-distance runs or spin class may spike your cortisol levels, put stress on your body, and inhibit the conversion of storage hormone Thyroxine (T4) to the active hormone Triiodothyronine (T3).